• BUBBLES!!

 About Our Programs:

-There’s nothing better than seeing your child light up with wonder while digging under a log to find a pill bug, proudly holding a wiggly worm for the first time, giggling because it tickles, and excitedly showing all their new friends.
+There’s nothing better than seeing your child light up with curiosity while digging under a log to find a pill bug, holding a wiggly worm for the first time, or proudly showing their discoveries to new friends.
+These simple moments of exploration are where real learning begins.

-Little Hikers Long Island is a fun outdoor program for children ages 2–6 and their caregivers.
-We explore the beautiful West Hills County Park trail, jump in puddles, lift logs, play games, and create simple nature crafts.
+Little Hikers Long Island is a fully outdoor nature program for children ages 2–6 and their caregivers held at West Hills County Park.
+Each class focuses on a simple nature theme as children explore the trail, lift logs, observe insects and plants, jump in puddles, play movement games, and create hands-on nature crafts connected to what they discover.

 Learn More